34 Facts About Alan Bennett

 Alan Bennett learned Russian at the Joint Services School for Linguists during his national service before applying for a scholarship at Oxford University.

-Alan Bennett was accepted by Exeter College, Oxford, from which he graduated with a first-class degree in history.
+Alan Bennett was accepted by Exeter College, Oxford, and graduated with a first-class degree in history.

-Alan Bennett remained at the university for several years, where he served as a junior lecturer of Medieval History at Magdalen College, before deciding, in 1960, that he was not suited to being an academic.
+Alan Bennett remained at the university for several years, working as a junior lecturer of Medieval History at Magdalen College, before deciding, in 1960, that he was not suited to being an academic.

 Alan Bennett wrote The Lady in the Van based on his experiences with an eccentric woman called Miss Shepherd, who lived on Alan Bennett's driveway in a series of dilapidated vans for more than fifteen years.